Qatar denies White House claim Trump sent warning before Israel’s attack

 Jahshan said the honorific, in the wake of Israel’s strike, has been “reduced to nothing”.

-“If that status allows you to be exposed to attacks from a US ally with a US green light.
-Then, to me, I would rather not have friends like this,” he said.
+“If that status allows you to be exposed to attacks from a US ally with a US green light, then, to me, I would rather not have friends like this,” he said.

-Qatar also houses Al Udeid Air Base, the largest US military installation in the Middle East.
+Qatar also houses Al Udeid airbase, the largest US military installation in the Middle East.
 Along with the US Air Force, the base houses the Qatar Emiri Air Force, the United Kingdom’s Royal Air Force, and a total of about 10,000 personnel.

 The country has also positioned itself as a diplomatic asset to the US and other Western powers, for years hosting political offices of groups significant to their foreign policy, including Hamas and the Taliban.
 Qatari officials have said they agreed to host the Hamas office more than a decade ago at the behest of Washington.

-Nabeel Khoury, who formerly served as the deputy chief of mission at the US embassy in Yemen, said the location of Tuesday’s strike, in the heart of Doha and just kilometres from Al Udeid left him stunned.
+Nabeel Khoury, who formerly served as the deputy chief of mission at the US Embassy in Yemen, said the location of Tuesday’s strike, in the heart of Doha and just kilometres from Al Udeid, left him stunned.

 “As cynical as I am and as used as I am to Israeli excesses, I have to say I was shocked,” he said.
 “I think everybody should be shocked and should be woken up from whatever dream they’re in to the reality that Israel has now obviously become a totally rogue state.”